 Do dogs have feelings?
 This may seem like a straightforward question.
 Especially if you’ve ever caught your dog rummaging through the trash when they know they’re not supposed to!
 If you’ve ever wondered, “Do dogs feel guilt?” then the expression on his face probably made you suspect that they do!

 But what exactly is the range of dog emotions?
 Do dogs have emotions at all?
 Perhaps most importantly, do dogs feel love for us in the same way that we feel love for them?

-Although we love our canine companions, many of us are still interested in discovering whether there is any scientific basis for your dog’s feelings.
+We love our canine companions, regardless of what the answer is.
+However, many of us are still interested in discovering whether there is any scientific basis for a dog’s feelings.

 In fact, when pondering the topic of dog emotions, several questions can often arise.